 In the psychobiology department we combine research aspects such as behavioral, physiological, molecular and cellular, to understand how the brain works, and what are the neurobiological properties that are responsible for normal behaviors, as well as abnormal behaviors associated with psychiatric, pathological and neurological conditions.
 We aim to improve our understanding of these properties, in search for better diagnostic tools and treatments.

-The clinical science program provides training for students in three fields:
+The clinical-science program provides training for students in two main fields - clinical/therapeutic and science/research.

 Research in social psychology examines how people’s feelings, thoughts, behaviors and neural activity, are shaped by their social environment.
 The topics studied in social psychology include attitudes, decision making, motivation, social neuroscience, intergroup relations, group dynamics, conflict and reconciliation, and gender.